aroberge/avantpy/docs/html/_sources/principles.rst.txt

 Translations of **messages** to user, such as simplified tracebacks, are currently implemented (in theory - not much content yet) using a simple Python dictionary for each language, instead of using a standard method such as that provided by pygettext.
-This is probably going to change in once the project's core functionality is completed (probably around version 0.1).
+This is possibly going to change in once the project's core functionality is completed (probably around version 0.1).

 B. Contributor of "core" code